LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

 As we said, we do not actually close the Conversation.
-We only close the Main Dialog by addressing the conversation manager (cm) component in LiveEngage and requesting a DialogChange.
+We only close the Main Dialog by addressing the conversation manager (cm) component in Conversational Cloud and requesting a DialogChange.
 This is done by using `cm.UpdateConversationField` as below:

 ```json
 {"kind":"req","id":"2","type":"cm.UpdateConversationField","body":{"conversationId":"__YOUR_CONVERSATION_ID__","conversationField":{"field":"DialogChange","type":"UPDATE","dialog":{"dialogId":"__YOUR_CONVERSATION_ID__","state":"CLOSE","closedCause":"Closed by consumer"}}}}